 One of the birthday napkins had the following written on it: “I’m not aging, I’m evolving.”
 It’s a funny quote, but when I saw it, I thought to myself, “That’s true!”

 I’m willing to bet that most people my age don’t feel as good as I do.
 I think most 40-year-olds feel that they are gradually getting worse.
 I don’t.
-Thanks to Flowing Zen, I’m getting better and better.
+Thanks to Qigong and Tai Chi, I’m getting better and better.
 And it’s not just wishful thinking.
-In addition to being happier than ever, I’m also healthier, stronger, faster, leaner, more flexible, more powerful, and more successful.
+I’m happier than ever, but I’m also healthier, stronger, faster, leaner, more flexible, more powerful, and more successful.

 I’m amazed at people who, at age 60, act old.
 Often, when I ask them if they’re ready to get rid of their pain and illness, they look at me like I’m crazy.
 “I’m just getting old,” they argue.
 “It’s normal!”
 Well, then I’m happy to be abnormal, and I’m happy to have helped many, many 60-year-olds to become happier and healthier than they were at 50.

 Practicing Qigong and Tai Chi keeps me young.
 It’s not just figurative.
 My body, my biochemistry, my cells — everything is younger as a result of practicing these arts.
 And not just younger, but more evolved.